nickylogan/Huddlr/README.md

 // Set up storage
 let storage = new Storage();
 ```
-Since we use Express which is a web application framework so that our chat application could run on a web-browser, we need to set-up the routes that will allow our app to have URLs that are accessible in thte brouwser so that the user can accses a certain functionality by accessing the specific URL which leads to a specific file in the server.
+Since we use Express which is a web application framework so that our chat application could run on a web-browser, we need to set-up the routes that will allow our app to have URLs that are accessible in the browser so that the user can access a certain functionality by accessing the specific URL which leads to a specific file in the server.
 ```js
 // Set up routes
 let routes = new AppController(storage, ip, port).intitialize();